rayeesrahman/Shiny-Apps/Mitochondrial DNA haplotypes/readme.md

 # Webwapp for the vizualization of mitochondrial DNA haplotypes using tSNE

-Project for BSR 2204, Practical Analysis of a Human Genome
+Project for BSR 2204, Practical Analysis of a Human Genome; see papg_capstone.pdf for analysis

 To use please go to [http://rahmannoodles.org/sample-apps/mt-ana/](http://rahmannoodles.org/sample-apps/mt-ana/) *the website can be slow to run due to the size of the data!*